Sanduni-Fernando/Simple-Facebook-App-using-OAuth-2.0/README.md

   -Clone the repository into your local environment.

-  -Edit your App id, App Secret and the default graph version.
+  -Edit index.php with your App id, App Secret and the default graph version.